 July 26, 2012

-Primitivism Entry for the Routledge Encyclopedia of Modernism
+“Primitivism” Entry for the Routledge Encyclopedia of Modernism

-Thumnail Sketch (200 words)

-Modernist primitivism was an eclectic, decentralized movement in Western art and literature that responded to and incorporated primitive subject matter and art forms.
+Modernist primitivism was an eclectic, decentralized movement in Western art and literature that responded to and incorporated purportedly primitive subject matter and art forms.
 It had no central program or unified style, but consisted of a set of shared tropes (Torgovnick).
 Primitivists used their often fabricated or generalized conceptions of the primitive as tools for challenging Western mores, technological advancements, and aesthetic conventions.
 Some sought to flee the complexity and restraints of Western civilization by embracing primitive alternatives, whether prehistoric, ancient, or contemporaneous, especially the tribal cultures of Africa, Oceania, and the Americas.
 Such cultures seemed to offer a simpler and more authentic way of life, entailing close community, spiritual vitality, harmony with nature, and sexual freedom.
 Prefigured in the ancient myth of the Golden Age and in Jean Jacques Rousseau’s noble savage, primitivism acquired new urgency in the face of urbanization and rapid technological advancements.
 While primarily an idealizing rhetoric, primitivism is sometimes also thought to encompass pejorative stereotypes (Torgovnick, Gikandi).
 Paradigmatic examples include D. H. Lawrence’s Women in Love; the Tahitian paintings of Paul Gauguin (see Image 1); Pablo Picasso’s African mask-inspired Les Demoiselles d’Avignon (see Image 2); and the so-called danse sauvage of Josephine Baker (see Image 3).

-Entry (1044)

 A fascination with the primitive was spurred by unprecedented late nineteenth-century imperial expansion that brought Westerners into increasing contact with other cultures, and by the rise of modern psychology and anthropology.
 Sigmund Freud associated primitive cultures with unrestrained primal drives, which he argued were merely repressed, not vanquished, in civilized society.
 (The threat of regressing to savagery is explored in Joseph Conrad’s 1899 Heart of Darkness, which rejects romantic primitivism by expressing an Englishman’s horror of kinship with indigenous Africans.)
 Like Freud’s works, Sir James Frazer’s comparative mythology, The Golden Bough (1890-1915), seized the imagination of modern writers by provocatively juxtaposing primitive rituals and modern religion.
 Margaret Mead’s best-selling Coming of Age in Samoa (1928) furthered the primitivist vogue by depicting native life as a foil to the complexity, repression, and fragmentation of mainstream American society (see Image 4).

 D. H. Lawrence was among the period’s most passionate literary primitivists.
 In Women in Love (1920), an African fetish serves as the catalyst for unleashing primal urges, infamously spurring two male characters to initiate a blood brotherhood in a naked wrestling match (Bell).
 In his Southwest writings, including “The Hopi Snake Dance” and St. Mawr (1925), Lawrence celebrated Pueblo Indian cultures as an alternative to spiritually bankrupt modernity, even as he worried about their demise in the face of rising consumerism, tourism, and the mechanization of daily life (Snyder).
-See also The Plumed Serpent.
+Somewhat more ambivalently, in The Plumed Serpent (1925), Lawrence envisions a revival of pre-Christian religion in Mexico.

 Lawrence’s romantic primitivism may be contrasted with the self-conscious primitivism of T. S. Eliot and Virginia Woolf.
 In The Waste Land (1922), Eliot draws on the anthropology of James Frazer and Jessie Weston, weaving allusions to the Fisher King and ancient vegetation cults into a portrait of modern disillusionment.
 Virginia Woolf’s The Voyage Out (1915) stages an encounter between English tourists and indigenous South Americans, but rather than lauding the tribal way of life, Woolf dramatizes barriers to cross-cultural understanding (Snyder).